boostercloud/rocket-file-uploads/README.md

 ## Security

 Local Provider doesn't check `paths`.
 You should check that the `directory` and `files` passed as paratemers are valid.

+### TODOs:
+- Add file deletion to Azure and Local (only supported in AWS at the moment).
+- Optional storage deletion when unmounting the stack.
+- Optional events, in case you don't want to store that information in the events-store.
+- When deleting a file, save a deletion event in the events-store.
+Only uploads are stored at the moment.